mcci-catena/get-influxdb-data/README.md

 ./get-influxdb-data.sh -S medicinespring.ddns.net -u apikey1 -d medicinespring -s data -t 1 -q "humidity,temperature" -g 'time(1ms),"device_id"' > /tmp/junk.json
 ```

 (This puts the data into a temporary file for later use.
-You might want to pipe it to python instead, or the json-aware tool of your choice.)
+You might want to pipe it to python instead, or the JSON-aware tool of your choice.)

 ## Other things in this repo